sympy/sympy/doc/src/modules/solvers/solveset.rst

  * The Final solution set obtained is taken intersection with the input domain, and the resultant solution is returned.

+..
+Remember to change the above part when the new solver is implemented.

 How do we manipulate and return an infinite solution?
 -----------------------------------------------------

-..
-You should explain  ImageSet, Intergers and other set classes in the set
-.. question above

  * In Real Domain, we use our `ImageSet` class in the sets module to return infinite solutions. `ImageSet` is an Image of a set under